GeoscienceAustralia/NixOS-Config/README.md

 ```
 ### Start the VM
 ```
-$ VBoxManager list vms                  # print the name and UUID of the imported the VM
+$ VBoxManager list vms                  # print the name and UUID of the imported VM
 $ VirtualBox --startvm <vmname|uuid>
 ```
 ### Login and customise the VM